zhangster12/Obsidian-BJJ-Notes/Guard Passes/Body Lock Pass.md

 # Keys
 # Attacking/Transitioning
 # Defense
-The guard player should frame on the neck; this pushes the passer’s head away enough so that the guard player can get their legs in front.
+Frame on the neck; this pushes the passer’s head away enough so that you can get your legs in front.
 # Variations
 # Links
 ## Escapes